 - LSI Balance

 - Flush out the salt cell with circulation

 How salt chlorine generators work

 We have a more detailed article about salt systems here, but we thought it was important to summarize how salt chlorine generators work.
 The process–and its byproducts–explain why the calcium flakes occur.
 Saltwater pools use salt chlorine generators (also called Saltwater Generators, or SWGs) that produce chlorine using electricity.
 Yes, saltwater pools are chlorine pools.
 They generate chlorine on site.
 The process of using electricity to generate chlorine from saltwater is called electrolysis.

 Electrolysis has been around for over 100 years.
 Saltwater can conduct electricity better than fresh water.
 Salt cells have ruthenium-coated titanium plates (also called "fins" or "blades" that water passes between.
-One side is positively charged (anode) and the other is negatively charged (cathode).1 See the diagram below:
+One side is positively charged (cathode) and the other is negatively charged (anode).1 See the diagram below:

 The electrolysis reaction in a salt chlorine generator looks like this:2